Bachelor of Arts

 Honors College Research Project

 Warwood, James, "Wasted Women: Modern Oppression in T.S.
 Eliot's "The Waste Land"" (2013).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 13.

 © Copyright 2013 James Warwood